editor-rs/vscode-rust/doc/cargo_command_execution.md

 # Cargo Command Execution Page

-The extension allows a developer to execute any of built-in cargo commands.
+The extension allows a developer to execute any of the inbuilt cargo commands.

 These commands are: